pwolle/MolGrad/README.md

-# MolGrad: Moleküle generieren und optimieren mit KI
+# MolGrad - a Method for Molecule Generation and Optimization
-Jugend forscht Projekt 2021 von Paul Wollenhaupt
+## Jugend forscht project 2021 by Paul Wollenhaupt